 If you’re an avid traveler, coming up with reasons to take off to a new destination isn’t hard.
 Explaining why you do it to those who don’t share your passion can sometimes be challenging.
 When a simple “I love it” doesn’t suffice, here is my list of top 10 reasons to travel and why traveling is good for you.

-You cant’ have a top 10 reason to ravel list without looking at travel as an idea in itself.
-Travel is something we take for granted, but until recently it was a leisurely activity reserved for the wealthy and of certain social standing.
+You can’t’ have a top 10 reason to ravel list without looking at travel as an idea in itself.
+Travel is something we take for granted, but it was a leisurely activity reserved for the wealthy and of certain social standing until recently.

-In the past, it was a rite of passage for wealthy young men who traveled before assuming their place in society.
-Unless you were a soldier, pirate, or an adventurer, seeing the world was pretty much out of the question.
-Traveling for pleasure, especially for women, was not a wide-spread concept and a rather onerous task.
+In the past, it was a rite of passage for wealthy young men who travelled before assuming their place in society.
+Unless you were a soldier, pirate, or adventurer, seeing the world was pretty much out of the question.
+Travelling for pleasure, especially for women, was not a wide-spread concept and a rather onerous task.

 The world is an old place where cultures and civilizations have come and gone, leaving behind a whole slew of must-see structures and places with significant importance.